wavesaudio/instl/sphinx/standard_variables.rst

     * REPO_REV: The version of the subversion reprository to sync. defaults to HEAD.
     * SYNC_LOG_FILE: Path to a file where sync log will be written.
 Defaults to "${LOCAL_SYNC_DIR}/${REPO_NAME}/"+time.time()+"sync.log.
     * TARGET_OS: The os **instl** is installing to.
 Values are 'Win' for Windows and 'Mac' for Mac OS.
 Defaults to CURRENT_OS.
-    * SYNC_PROGRESS_FILE: Path to a file where progress information of the sync operation will be written.
-If not supplied progress information is written to stdout.
-    * COPY_PROGRESS_FILE: Path to a file where progress information of the copy operation will be written.
-If not supplied progress information is written to stdout.

 Public **instl** created variables
 =================================